Data Tests¶

 : is applied on any number of columns of a given table and is responsible for validating accepted values.
 This will also define constraints during the table creation where applicable.custom

-: is a specifically formated SQL query whose output is used to validate a successful or failed test.
+: is a specifically formatted SQL query whose output is used to validate a successful or failed test.

 Defining Tests¶